oat-sa/bundle-lti1p3/doc/quickstart/configuration.md

 # Configuration

-> How to provide configuration to be able to use the library as an LTI tool, or a platform, or both.
+> How to provide configuration to allow your application to act as LTI platform, or tool, or both.

 ## Table of contents